Pronunciation of 'Cytomegalovirus'

 English (United States)

-A type of herpesvirus that can cause disease in humans, especially in individuals with weakened immune systems.
+A type of herpesvirus that can cause infection, particularly in individuals with weakened immune systems.